Chet's Shirt: Release and reception

-"Chet's Shirt" first aired on September 15, 2002.
+"Chet's Shirt" first aired on HBO on September 15, 2002.
 In the United States, the episode was watched by 5.53 million viewers during its original broadcast.
 It received a 3.5% share among adults between the ages of 18 and 49, meaning that it was seen by 3.5% of all households in that demographic.
+Overall, it was the second highest-rated broadcast on pay cable that night, behind The Sopranos, but above Six Feet Under.
 It was first released on home video in the United States on January 18, 2005, in the Complete Third Season DVD box set.

 Since airing, the episode has been labeled as a "fan-favorite".
-Debby Wolfinsohn and Kevin Jacobsen of Entertainment Weekly listed "Chet's Shirt" as one of the series' twenty-eight best episodes, finding the shirt to be a successful comedic prop, as well as enjoying the sub-plot revolving around Larry and his dentist.
+In a list from Debby Wolfinsohn and Kevin Jacobsen of Entertainment Weekly listing the series' twenty-eight best episodes, Wolfinsohn included "Chet's Shirt", finding the shirt to be a successful comedic prop, as well as enjoying the sub-plot revolving around Larry and his dentist.
 Ann Hodges of The Houston Chronicle claimed the episode solidified Curb Your Enthusiasm as better than Seinfeld, in his opinion.
 Despite saying that "Chet's Shirt"—along with the following episode—were not the funniest of the series, Hodges still felt it was stronger than most programs on during the fall season.

-Nathaniel Stein, who went on to write for the series, wrote that it was his favorite episode, particularly for showcasing Larry's trait of lying.
-Austin Smith of the New York Post praised the episode, finding it to be an accurate portrayal of the interactions people have with others in their day-to-day life, and finding it's references to Seinfeld to be a highlight.
+Nathaniel Stein, who went on to write for the series, stated that it was his favorite episode, particularly for showcasing Larry's trait of lying.
+Austin Smith of the New York Post praised the episode, finding it to be an accurate portrayal of the interactions people have with others in their day-to-day life, and finding its references to Seinfeld to be a highlight.

 The titular shirt has received notable attention since the episode's airing.
-FLOOD Magazine's Anya Jaremko-Greenwold found the shirt to be one of Larry's best outfits on Curb Your Enthusiasm, noting that Larry "had it coming" regarding his punishment for his behavior throughout the episode.
+Flood Magazine's Anya Jaremko-Greenwold found the shirt to be one of Larry's best outfits on Curb Your Enthusiasm, noting that Larry "had it coming" regarding his punishment for his behavior throughout the episode.
 Daisy Jones of GQ placed it in the #1 spot on her list, noting that it "hangs nicely" in its design.
-Jones also claims that the shirt became a popular purchase following it's airing, but was no longer being sold as of the article's publication.
+Jones also claims that the shirt became a popular purchase following its airing, but was no longer being sold as of the article's publication.
 MEL writer Miles Klee listed it as Larry's second best attire, likening it to a "business-casual" version of a tuxedo, and calling it perfect for a backyard party.